oskarkook/proxy-form/README.md

 [**Overmind.**](https://overmindjs.org/) This can be considered a superior library to `proxy-form`, as it provides close to the same ergonomics with better primitives.
-Overmind is a state library first and there is honestly a very small sliver of use-cases where you don't need the state primitives, but do need the ergonocims and usage patterns of `proxy-form`. **Consider using Overmind.js over this library!**
+Overmind is a state library first and there is honestly a very small sliver of use-cases where you don't need the state primitives, but do need the ergonomics and usage patterns of `proxy-form`. **Consider using Overmind.js over this library!**

 **Redux.** Redux offers a more systematic approach to how data is managed and changed.
 It is a valid alternative when